 - For those about to introduce Lead Simply to their leadership teams, you could include this message at the same time and then include the pocket card as a bookmark in each book.

 I’ll tell you.
 We eat here by creating these messages for you and we still need to remind ourselves of our personal need for solid and ongoing reinforcement (that never, ever ends).

 Regarding the ‘wherever we might find ourselves’ statement in the meeting script…

-Not everyone is comfortable bringing this fact forward but the likelihood of a team member staying on the team forever, is pretty small.
+Not everyone is comfortable bringing this fact forward but the likelihood of a team member staying on the team forever is pretty small.
 Letting your people know you’re sharing this for their improvement no matter where they are in the future, should be more inspiring than if you make it about only you and the organization.
-(How good will you feel when you’re remembered as a better part of someone else’s career?)
+(How good will it be when you’re remembered as a better part of someone else’s career?)

 Regarding using time during the workday for the review…

 This might help people understand how valuable you believe this practice is for the team and your organization.

 Get the Review & Reflect pocket card.